giovannipbonin/ieee-program/README.md

 #### Major interview tip

 Before anything else:
-- Few people would reference professional athletes when talking about software engineering tips, but by having an attitude towards your career similar to as an athlete has to his there was a lot I've learned.
+- Few people would reference professional athletes when talking about software engineering tips, but by having an attitude toward your career similar to that of an athlete toward his, there is a lot I've learned.
 One of my favorite athletes, Muhammad Ali, was asked how many sit-ups he would do and his reply was: "I don't count my sit-ups, I only count when it starts hurting, because that's when it really counts."

 There is nothing like working your hardest in the road to achieving your dreams.
-This lecture series is just a compilation of advice I learned along the way from different amazing people I have met, and some I observed on my own, so I am sharing them as I see, but the only way for you to be able to solve new problems is to develop that foundation to tackle these issues and discoveries yourself, so practicing to solve these problems on your own is the only way to create those neural pathways in your brain.
+This lecture series is just a compilation of advice both from various amazing people I have met, and some I observed on my own.
+I am passing this advice along, but keep in mind the only way for you to be able to solve new problems is to develop the foundation through discovery yourself.
+Practicing to solve these problems on your own is the only way to create those neural pathways.

 I actually learned a lot about learning in this Coursera class I took in my last semester in college:

 - https://www.coursera.org/learn/learning-how-to-learn

-So to practice, get one of the recommended books with a list of exercises and hammer through it!
-Do all these problems, do one per day, or do two, or three, depends how much time you have.
-There are no excuses to not do at least one of them a day until you feel comfortable enough to go to an interview feeling that you will make it.
+To practice, get one of the recommended books with a list of exercises and hammer through it!
+Do all these problems, do one per day, or do two, or three, depending on how much time you have.
+There's no excuse to not do at least one of them a day until you feel comfortable enough to go to an interview feeling that you will make it.

 Success leads to confidence (conversely from what people believe), so the more you successfully solve problems the more confident you will be.
 Start small, build your skills, and you will make it.
+It's hard to properly emphasize just how helpful these books are.

 - [Programming Interviews Exposed: Secrets to Landing Your Next Job, 2nd Edition](http://www.wiley.com/WileyCDA/WileyTitle/productCd-047012167X.html)
 - [Cracking the Coding Interview, 6th Edition](http://www.amazon.com/Cracking-Coding-Interview-6th-Programming/dp/0984782850/)